Staff & Consultants

 Cristina Jimenez (Managing Director)

-Cristina Jiménez has organized immigrant youth and workers around the DREAM Act, comprehensive immigration reform, and pro-immigrant legislation at the local and national level since 2004.
-She co-founded United We Dream in 2008 and previously served as chair of the United We Dream Board of Directors.
-Cristina also co-founded the New York State Youth Leadership Council and has served as an immigration policy analyst for the Drum Major Institute for Public Policy and an immigrant rights organizer at the Latin American Integration Center, now merged as Make the Road New York.
+Cristina Jiménez is a co-founder and the Managing Director of United We Dream.
+She served as chair of the Board of Directors and transitioned to staff in 2011.
+Cristina has organized immigrant youth and workers for the passage of the DREAM Act, comprehensive immigration reform, and pro-immigrant legislation at the local and national level since 2004.
+She co-founded the New York State Youth Leadership Council, was an immigration policy analyst for the Drum Major Institute for Public Policy and an immigrant rights organizer at the Latin American Integration Center, now merged as Make the Road New York.
+Cristina’s immigration policy work has been published in the American Prospect, El Diario, and the Huffington Post.
+Cristina was recently named among the “21 immigration reform power players” and one of 5 non-profit leaders who will influence public policy in 2013 by the Chronicle of Philanthropy.
 She holds a Masters degree in Public Administration from the School of Public of Affairs at Baruch College, CUNY and graduated Cum Laude with a B.A. in Political Science and Business from Queens College, CUNY.
 Originally from Quito, Ecuador, Cristina came to the U.S. with her family at the age of 13, attending high school and college as an undocumented student.

 Alejandra Ruiz (Associate Managing Director)